Effect of High‑Dose Thiamine Hydrochloride on Fatigue in Rheumatoid Arthritis Patients: Randomized, Double‑Blind, Placebo‑Controlled Trial

 1 baseline assessment

-the results will be compared with the baseline values to evaluate any change in fatigue and other symptoms.
+the data collected at this visit are compared with the baseline values to evaluate any changes.

 Who Can Join the Study?

-• Score higher than 50 mm on a 100 mm visual analogue fatigue scale (a line where you mark how tired you feel, from 0 = no fatigue to 100 = extreme fatigue).
+• Fatigue score higher than 50 mm on a 100 mm visual analogue fatigue scale – this is a simple line where you mark how tired you feel; a mark above the halfway point (50 mm) shows enough fatigue to join the study.

 Who Cannot Join the Study?

-• Inability to read, write, or think clearly enough to fill out the study questionnaires due to illiteracy or cognitive impairment (trouble with thinking or memory).
+• Unable to read, write, or think clearly enough to fill out study questionnaires (illiteracy or cognitive impairment).

-• Having abnormal TSH levels, which indicates a problem with the thyroid gland (thyroid‑stimulating hormone).
+• Having abnormal levels of thyroid‑stimulating hormone (TSH), which indicates a thyroid problem.

 • Being pregnant.

-• Changing the treatment for the inflammatory rheumatic disease (like rheumatoid arthritis) within the past 3 months.
+• Having changed the treatment for your rheumatoid arthritis or other inflammatory joint disease in the past three months.

 Where you can join this trial?